 cannot begin before the first of the month following an employee's hire date.

-Questions regarding provider or benefit information should be directed to the Bureau of Personnel Services at 850-245-2511.
+Questions regarding provider or benefit information should be directed to the HR at 850-245-2511.
 To obtain

 materials and enroll in the state sponsored pre-tax benefits, logon to the People First System and click on the Health & Insurance tab.

 Miscellaneous Insurance Providers.
 If you are interested in these post-tax benefits, you may contact the providers directly to obtain

 enrollment and benefit information.
 The same 60-day enrollment period may apply to these insurance programs as with the state sponsored